-FOUNDATIONS OF TECHNOLOGY ETHICS AND VALUES
+5003 FOUNDATIONS OF TECHNOLOGY ETHICS AND VALUES

-Theories of technology ethics and values.
+Theories of engineering and computer science ethics and values.
 Ethical theory from a Christian viewpoint.
 Impact of technology on society.
 Individual options and obligations for action.
-Case studies will be used to study a range of issues including environment, safety, honesty, organizational communication, quality control and product liability.
+Case studies will be used to study a range of issues including environment, safety, honesty, organizational communication, quality control, and product liability.
+Same as CMSC-5003.
+This course is normally offered every semester.